...

 • Follow through on your word if they decline treatment.

-• Contact one of our professional interventionists and bring together all the people who are affected and hurt by the situation, love the individual and are willing to stop contact with the addicted person until he or she goes into a treatment center or gets some other form of help.
+• Bring together all the people who are affected and hurt by the situation, love the individual and are willing to stop contact with the addicted person until he or she goes into a treatment center or gets some other form of help.

 • Accept the person as he or she is; understand that the addiction will continue, and learn to take care of yourself within the situation.